dwww Home | Manual pages | Find package

 http://www.gnu.org.ua/software/dico/manual

-If any discrepancies occur between this manpage and the GNU Dico Manu-
+If any discrepancies occur between this manpage and the GNU Dico Manual,

 DESCRIPTION

 Console-based utility for querying dictionary servers.
-It has two op-
+It has two oper-

-exits immediately.
-This mode is enabled if a word or a URL was given
+its immediately.
+This mode is enabled if a word or a URL was given in

-reads requests from the keyboard, performs the necessary searches, and
+requests from the keyboard, performs the necessary searches, and dis-

 Upon startup, dico looks for initialization files named .dico in the